drgg62086/luna/README.md

 For example, there are at least two modes can be set:
 'normal mode' or 'auction mode'

-in 'normal mode',the transaction sent after will overwrite the previous one It's will be the same as common pixelplace game like "r/place"
+in 'normal mode',the transaction sent after will overwrite the previous one,
+It's will be the same as common pixelplace game like "r/place"

 but in 'Auction mode' , if someone want to modify a pixel that has been modified by others, they need to send more amount than others